learning-layers/TagRec/README.md

 TagRec
 ======

-##Towards A Standardized Tag Recommender Benchmarking Framework (2)
+##Towards A Standardized Tag Recommender Benchmarking Framework

 ## Description
-The aim of this work is to provide the community with a simple to use, generic tag-recommender framework written in Java to evaluate novel tag-recommender algorithms with a set of well-known std.
-IR metrics such as MAP, MRR, P@k, R@k, F1@k and folksonomy datasets such as BibSonomy, CiteULike, LastFM or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.
+The aim of this work (see paper) is to provide the community with a simple to use, generic tag-recommender framework written in Java to evaluate novel tag-recommender algorithms with a set of well-known std.
+IR metrics such as nDCG, MAP, MRR, Precision (P@k), Recall (R@k), F1-score (F1@k), Diversity (D), Serendipity (S), User Coverage (UC) and folksonomy datasets such as BibSonomy, CiteULike, LastFM, Flickr, MovieLens or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.

-Furthermore, it contains algorithms to process datasets (e.g., p-core pruning, leave-one-out splitting and LDA topic creation).
+Furthermore, it contains algorithms to process datasets (e.g., p-core pruning, leave-one-out or 80/20 splitting and LDA topic creation).

 The software already contains three novel tag-recommender approaches based on cognitive science theory.
 The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) uses topic information and is based on the ALCOVE theory (Krutschke et al., 1992).
 The second one ([BLL+C](http://arxiv.org/pdf/1312.5111.pdf)) uses time information is based on the ACT-R theory (Anderson et al., 2004).
 The third one ([3LT](http://arxiv.org/pdf/1402.0728v1.pdf)) is a combination of the former two approaches and integrates the time component on the level of tags and topics.